 (2) in school student handbooks; and

-A school corporation shall establish the following educational programs in its efforts to address criminal gang activity:
+A school corporation shall establish the following educational programs in its efforts to address criminal organization activity:

-(1) An evidence based educational criminal gang awareness program for students, school employees, and parents.
+(1) An evidence based educational criminal organization awareness program for students, school employees, and parents.

-(2) A school employee development program to provide training to school employees in the implementation of the criminal gang policy established under section 2 of this chapter.
+(2) A school employee development program to provide training to school employees in the implementation of the criminal organization policy established under section 2 [IC 20-26-18-2] of this chapter.

-To foster the continuing coordination of gang prevention, intervention, and suppression efforts, the governing body of a school corporation may establish a program to provide criminal gang intervention services to students.
+To foster the continuing coordination of organization prevention, intervention, and suppression efforts, the governing body of a school corporation may establish a program to provide criminal organization intervention services to students.
 If a school corporation chooses to develop a program under this section, the governing body shall establish an advisory committee that includes the following members:

 (2) School employees.